RobotLocomotion/director/docs/sphinx/getting_started/build.rst

 System Requirements
 -------------------

-As of this writing, the software is supported on Ubuntu 14.04, MacOSX 10.10, and Microsoft Windows 8 using the system native compilers.
-It likely also works on similar platforms and OS versions.
+As of this writing, the software is tested on Ubuntu 14.04 and 16.04, and MacOSX 10.11.
+The build should work on Microsoft Windows with MSVC but it is not continuously tested.
+In theory it can run on any platform where VTK and Qt are supported.

 Download Instructions